fortinet/azure-templates/FortiGate/AvailabilityZones/Active-Active-ELB-ILB-AZ/README.md

 ![Azure Cloud Shell](images/azure-cloud-shell.png)

 After deployment you will be shown the IP address of all deployed components.
 You can access both management GUIs and SSH using the public IP address of the load balancer using HTTPS on port 40030, 40031 and for SSH on port 50030 and 50031.
-THe FortiGate VMs are also acessible using their private IPs on the internal subnet using HTTPS on port 443 and SSH on port 22.
+The FortiGate VMs are also accessible using their private IPs on the internal subnet using HTTPS on port 443 and SSH on port 22.

 ## Requirements and limitations

 More documentation can be found on [the Availability Set version of this template](../../Active-Active-ELB-ILB/README.md).

-## Support
-Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.
-For direct issues, please refer to the [Issues](https://github.com/fortinet/azure-templates/issues) tab of this GitHub project.
-For other questions related to this project, contact [github@fortinet.com](mailto:github@fortinet.com).

 ## License
 [License](LICENSE) © Fortinet Technologies.
 All rights reserved.